Finding Subgroups with Significant Treatment Effects: Proofs

 By the aforementioned approximation properties we have that:

 Similarly, we have that:

 Thus for $\delta \geq \frac{2\epsilon}{\underline{\varsigma}} \left(1 + \bar{\kappa}\right)$, we can combine the latter inequalities to conclude that:

-Using an argument identical to that in the proof of Lemma~\ref{lem:partition-exact}, we can show that the latter leads to a contradiction.
-Thus either assigning all of the partition $P_i$ to the treatment or removing all of the partition $P_i$ from the treatment, can lead to a new policy which achieves and objective $Z(a)$ at least an additive $\delta$ smaller than the optimal policy.
+Using an argument identical to that in the proof of \autoref{lem:partition-exact}, we can show that the latter leads to a contradiction.
+Thus either assigning all of the partition $P_i$ to the treatment or removing all of the partition $P_i$ from the treatment, can lead to a new policy that achieves as objective $V(a)$ at least an additive $\delta$ smaller than the optimal policy.

-Repeating this process for every partition $i\in [k]$, we can arrive at a new policy that achieves an objective that is at most an additive $k\delta$ smaller than that of the optimal policy and in which all partitions have a uniform assignment to either treatment or non-treatment. \end{proof}
+Repeating this process for every partition $i\in \{1,\ldots,k\}$, we can arrive at a new policy that achieves an objective that is at most an additive $k\delta$ smaller than that of the optimal policy and in which all partitions have a uniform assignment to either treatment or non-treatment. \end{proof}